Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Numerical results

 which are splay/bend free ($\nabla\cdot\mb Q_\omega=0$, i.e., $q_1'=q_4'=q_5'=0$)~\cite{han2022uniaxial,dalby2023order}.
 The integer $\omega$ measures the number of $\pi$-rotations of the director field $\mb n_\omega$ across the domain.
 Accordingly, we refer to $\mb Q_1$ as a $\pi$-twisting configuration and $\mb Q_2$ as a $2\pi$-twisting configuration, etc. Among these, the $\mb Q_2$ configuration is typically the energy minimizer~\cite{han2022uniaxial}.

 Next, we present some heuristics for the case $\mb X \neq 0$.
 In the $\lambda \to \infty$ limit, the minimizers of~\eqref{cholesteric_energy} converge to the minimizer of the modified bulk potential $f_m$ in~\eqref{modified}, almost everywhere~\cite{majumdar2010landau}.
-The minimizers of $f_m$ (for this particular choice of $\mb X$) converge to the minimizers of $f_B$ as $\mc A \to -\infty$, for fixed $W$, i.e., uniaxial $\mb Q$ of the form \eqref{eq:fbmin} with arbitrary $\mb n$.
+The minimizers of $f_m$ converge to the minimizers of $f_B$ as $\mc A \to -\infty$, for fixed $W$, i.e., uniaxial $\mb Q$ of the form \eqref{eq:fbmin} with arbitrary $\mb n$.
 In this case, informally speaking, we minimize the cholesteric free energy in the restricted class of $\mb Q$-tensors in \eqref{eq:fbmin} and recover the helical $\mb Q$-fields in \eqref{helical}.
-However, for modestly large values of $\mc A$ and fixed $W$, the minimizers instead converge to the uniaxial state described by
+However, for modestly large values of $\mc A$ and fixed $W$, the minimizers of $f_m$ (for the particular choice of $\mb X$ in \eqref{fixedX}; also see Figure~\ref{fig:prolateX}) instead converge to the uniaxial state described by

-in Figure~\ref{fig:prolateX}, for sufficiently large values of $\lambda$.
-This motivates the untwisting transitions for large $\lambda$, as the temperature parameter $\mc A$ is increased, and we expect to see sharp transitions around $\mc A = -5$ since there is only one stable critical point, $(S_+^x,0)$, of $f_m$ for $\mc A >-5$, as plotted in Figure~\ref{fig:oblateX}.
+for sufficiently large values of $\lambda$.
+This motivates the untwisting transitions for large $\lambda$, as the temperature parameter $\mc A$ is increased, and we expect to see sharp transitions around $\mc A = -5$ since there is only one stable critical point, $(S_+^x,0)$, of $f_m$ for $\mc A >-5$, as plotted in Figure~\ref{fig:prolateX}.